 My advice to fellow hiking snobs: Start now planning your trip to western North Carolina, timing it for the peak of fall foliage color in October.
 If you somehow forget to pack your sense of awe, I promise you will recover it there.

-You won’t likely have Crabtree Falls (lead photo at top of story, and photo at right) to yourself—even on a rainy day, as I found.
+You won’t likely have Crabtree Falls (lead photo at top of story) to yourself—even on a rainy day, as I found.
 But this one is worth sharing with strangers (or new friends).
 Reached via a rocky, roughly three-mile loop to one of the most picturesque and famous waterfalls along the Blue Ridge, Crabtree plunges in braids over a 70-foot cliff into a hollow thick with trees, ferns, and wildflowers.

 Getting There The trail begins at the entrance to Crabtree Meadows Campground, at mile 339.5 on the Blue Ridge Parkway, about 45 miles north of Asheville.

 Like what you’re reading?
 Sign up now for my FREE email newsletter!

 Two short trails lead to views of Linville Falls, a powerful, 90-foot waterfall plunging vertically through a notch in a cliff into a gorge flanked by rock walls and a virgin hemlock forest with birch, oak, white pine, and hickory trees.